Railgun-Community/ppoi-safe-broadcaster-example/README.md

 Example code to forward RAILGUN transactions to the blockchain.
 Uses the Waku messaging protocol, while guaranteeing a Private Proof Of Innocence for all transactions.

 `ppoi-safe-broadcaster-example` is a node.js application that receives encrypted transactions from RAILGUN wallets equipped with Private Proof Of Innocence.
-The Relayer example verifies, signs and forwards the transactions to the blockchain.
+The Broadcaster example verifies, signs and forwards the transactions to the blockchain.
 It will broadcast fees on the tokens you configure to accept at the rates defined in the config.

 ## Private Proof Of Innocence